-Akre in Kurdistan, tucked away in the north of Iraq, is a beautiful place that hasn’t been seen by many tourists.
+Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

-The town is just one hour driving north of Erbil.
+The town is just an hour’s drive north of Erbil.
 It is believed to be one of the oldest continuously inhabited villages in the world.
 It was built around 580 B.C.
 Today, there are over 200.000 residents.

 The local people were so kind to give us a tour through this magnificent town.